MatthewFrieri/ClimbDB/README.md

 # ClimbDB

+Check it out [here](https://climbdb.frieri.ca) and select `Continue as guest`.
+ClimbDB is deployed and managed on my home server!

+#

 ClimbDB is built to catalogue my bouldering progress as I continue to become a better climber.
 This project consists of two main use cases:
 - A gallery where I can view, add, and manage all my completed climbs
 - A metrics page where I can see trends in my overall performance, helping me better understand what needs improvement